billmj/GraphML-CONTROLLER-AREA-NETWORK-Attack-Detection/README.md

   - File containing a list of all the required packages along with their specific versions.

 - **run_experiments.py**:
-  - Script to run various experiments and tests on the CAN log data.
+  - Script to run various experiments such as process_all_files_script and process_all_attacks_script at a go on the CAN log data.

 ## Getting Started